How CLI Nodes Work

 stderr | string | Standard error content. |

-For commands that produce files, reference the output path in downstream nodes.
+For commands that produce files, declare them in artifacts and reference the output path in downstream nodes.